Pitfalls, Mistakes and Imitations

-A few traps lie in wait when reading base inscriptions - semi-legible numbers, wrong numbers, and outright fakes.
+A few traps lie in wait when reading base inscriptions, such as semi-legible numbers, wrong numbers, imitations and outright fakes.

 Obscured by glaze; the number is actually 119/8M not 19/8M